NDA Syllabus 2025

-Welcome to Target Defence Academy here we have detailed syllabus for NDA.
-NDA written examination is divided into two papers namely Mathematics and General Ability Test (GAT).
+Welcome to Target Defence Academy, here we have the detailed syllabus for NDA 2025.
+NDA written examination is divided into two papers Mathematics and General Ability Test (GAT).
 The boys and girls who are seeking to apply for NDA must begin their preparation for the written exam by following the detailed NDA Syllabus which has been discussed in this article.

 Name of the ExamNational Defence Academy (NDA)